thuydang14/Udacity_Learn/CapstoneProject/README.md

 ## Technologies

+### Spark Dataframe

 In this project I use Spark framework to process data, because it very useful for process bigdata.
 To compare the processing data operation in Spark and Pandas, in which Pandas run operation on simple machine whereas Pyspark run on multiple machines.
 It's helpful to deal with very large data.

+### Star Schema

+The schema used in this project is Star Schema, because there will be a lot of data be inserted to fact table, fact table will store measured data and dimention tables will store attribute about data.
+To be compare with Snowflake Schema our fact table may be have some redundant data which that not be accepted in Snowflake Schema, and the critical reason here is our database just have 2 relational.

+### Entity connect

+Our database have 2 entity are video and category, and we have some attribute is measured, so we create 3 table that named:
+1. Fact table: fact_youtube_trend
+2. Dimension table: dim_video, dim_category

+We will connect two ID field in fact table(video_id, category_id) to dimentional tables:
+Connection_1: fact_youtube_trend(video_id) -> dim_video(video_id) relation: 1-N
+Connection_2: fact_youtube_trend(category_id) -> dim_category(category_id) relation: 1-N

+The connection will help we can retrieve the detail information about video follow id in query statement

 ## Data should be updated oftenly